ValenDiazzz/FAMAF-U/README.md

 # FAMAF-U
-This repository contains programming scripts used in university subjects.
+This repository contains programming scripts used in university courses.
 It includes exercises, projects, and practical assignments developed as part of the curriculum in my degree program (Applied Mathematics).
 Include lenguages such as Python, C/C++ and SQL.

-The subjects are:
+The courses are:

 - Algorithms and Programming
 - Numerical Calculus